In the shadow of jihad, nomadic life across the Sahara hangs by a thread

 Jubber says although Tuaregs played a part in Timbuktu's fate, the situation is complex -- and perhaps contains a lesson.

-"There's a place called Araouane, just north of Timbuktu in the desert, and I met a lot of people from there who [...] had their flocks taken, rustled, their medical supplies, their equipment stolen," he recalls.
+"There's a place called Agouni, just north of Timbuktu in the desert, and I met a lot of people from there who [...] had their flocks taken, rustled, their medical supplies, their equipment stolen," he recalls.
 "That was just before the jihadist armies started roaming through the Sahara.

 "These armies start coming along and offering wages to the young men to join up with their army, and many of them went along.
 Many didn't, and went to refugee camps and took other options, but some young guys did go and join the jihadist army because they were given a salary and a sense of self-worth."